v1rtu0z/ai-job-search-helper/README.md

 ## **License**

-This project is licensed under the MIT License \- see the [LICENSE](https://www.google.com/search?q=LICENSE) file for details.
+This project is licensed under  a modified MIT License with a non-commercial clause.
+See the full [LICENSE](LICENSE.md) file for details.